Mircea Lucescu: International career

 Lucescu made a total of 64 appearances for Romania, serving as captain in 23 of them and scoring nine goals.
 He made his debut under coach Ilie Oană on 2 November 1966, in a 4–2 victory against Switzerland during the Euro 1968 qualifiers.
-In those qualifiers he made a total of six appearances and netted two goals in both victories against Cyprus.
+In those qualifiers, he made a total of six appearances and scored two goals across the two victories against Cyprus.
+He earned his first 10 caps for the national team while playing at Divizia B level for Știința București.

 Lucescu played six games in the successful 1970 World Cup qualifiers.
-He was used by coach Angelo Niculescu as captain in all three matches in the final tournament which were a win against Czechoslovakia and losses to England and Brazil, as his side failed to progress from their group.
-For the last game against Brazil, Lucescu bought the team's blue equipment from his money, because the Romanian Football Federation provided just one set of equipment which was yellow, same as that of the Brazilians.
+He was used by coach Angelo Niculescu as captain in all three matches in the final tournament which were a win against Czechoslovakia and losses to defending champions England and eventual winners Brazil, as his side failed to progress from their group.
+For the last game against Brazil, Lucescu bought the team's blue equipment with his own money, because the Romanian Football Federation provided just one set of equipment which was yellow, the same color as the Brazilians.
+After that match, he exchanged shirts with Pelé.

 He played seven matches and scored two goals during the 1972 Euro qualifiers, managing to reach the quarter-finals where Romania was defeated by Hungary, who advanced to the final tournament.
 In the following years, Lucescu played two games in the 1974 World Cup qualifiers, three matches in which he scored one goal in a 3–1 victory against Greece during the 1973–76 Balkan Cup and made six appearances in which he netted a goal in a 6–1 win over Denmark in the Euro 1976 qualifiers.
 He made his last appearance for the national team on 4 April 1979 in a 2–2 draw against Spain during the Euro 1980 qualifiers.

-For representing his country at the 1970 World Cup, Lucescu was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.
+On 25 March 2008, for representing his country at the 1970 World Cup, Lucescu was decorated by then-president Traian Băsescu with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.